The women in Jesus' genealogy: An Advent reflectionWritten by Subby Szterszky

 The story of Ruth is saturated with kindness, expressed by the Hebrew word hesed – the kindness of Ruth to Naomi, of Boaz to Ruth, and of God to all of them.
 But there’s also a constant, palpable joy radiating from Ruth herself, driving everything she does, even in the worst of circumstances – a joy born of her faith in the God of Israel, under whose wings she had come to take refuge.
 Like Boaz’ mother, Rahab, she belonged to a race excluded from the commonwealth of God under the Old Testament.
 And yet by faith, she became a woman of God whose character put most of the men in Israel to shame.
 As the women of Bethlehem remarked, she was better to Naomi than seven sons.
 Her place in the Lord’s ancestry speaks volumes about God’s kindness in redeeming outsiders, and the joy which that redemption brings.

 If Ruth’s is the most heartwarming romance recorded in Scripture, then Bathsheba’s is surely the most heartbreaking.
-Instead of being built on kindness and respect, it’s more like a modern Hollywood love story, rooted in lust and infidelity.
+Instead of being built on kindness and respect, it’s more like a modern cable TV love story, rooted in lust, rape and infidelity.
 Bathsheba was the wife of Uriah the Hittite, one of King David’s most trusted military officers.
 But then one day, David spotted Bathsheba bathing from the roof of his palace, slept with her, got her pregnant and had her husband murdered to cover up the affair.
-The baby born of their union died as a consequence of God’s judgment on their adulterous relationship.
+The baby born of their union died as a consequence of God’s judgment on their illicit relationship.

 The text makes no suggestion that Bathsheba was doing anything wrong or unusual in bathing the way she was.
 Rather it appears that David was where he shouldn’t have been, allowing his eyes to linger and his heart to follow.
 Moreover, the Scripture is silent about any supposed complicity on Bathsheba’s part and lays the blame squarely on David.
 Given the times and the culture in which she lived, Bathsheba almost certainly had no power to refuse the advances of an absolute monarch.